marekklofac/robot-shop-ppc64le/README.md

 ## Disclaimer

 This is in no way a official guide on how to setup Robot Shop on Power.
 This is more of a description of what I did with my environment to get the Robot Shop up & running.
-Please note, that I had to disable tracing for Robot Shop webpage, because Instana currently (24.11.2021) doesn't support tracing on ppc64le architecture.
-When it was enable I had issues with rs-web image deploying, because of nginx failing to start.
-The cause was probably non-compatible `instanalib.so` file, that is copied during the deployment into nginx library folder.
-Unfortunately this file is available only for amd64 architecture, so no tracing yet.

 ## My environment description